romanandani266/demo_1/BRD-a968b265_old.md

 The purpose of this Business Requirements Document (BRD) is to outline the requirements for the development of a Retail Inventory Management System.
 This document serves as a guide for project stakeholders, developers, and business managers throughout the software development life cycle.
 It ensures that all parties have a clear understanding of the system's objectives, scope, and requirements.

 #### Scope of the Project
 The project aims to develop a web-based inventory management system that tracks product stock levels, predicts restocking needs, and minimizes waste.
 The system will include functionalities such as real-time inventory tracking, automated restocking alerts, and sales trend analysis.
-Integrations with third-party services, such as PepsiCo’s supply chain system, will be considered.
+Integrations with third-party services, such as PepsiCoâ€™s supply chain system, will be considered.
 Advanced AI-driven forecasting and mobile application development are out of scope for this project.

 #### Business Objectives
 - Improve inventory visibility and accuracy.